 Now let’s describe how the Exploratory lifecycle works.
 There are six activities to this lifecycle:

 - Envision.
-Your team will explore the idea and identify a potential implementation strategy for implementing it.
+Your team will explore the idea and identify one or more potential implementation strategy for implementing it.
 This could be as simple as getting a few people together in a room to model storm both the business vision and your technical options on whiteboard and paper.
-You want to do just enough thinking to identify a viable hypothesis for what your customers actually want.
-This hypothesis needs to be testable, which implies that you need to identify how you are going to measure the effectiveness of the new functionality that you produce.
+You want to do just enough thinking to identify viable hypotheses for what your customers actually want.
+These hypotheses need to be testable, which implies that you need to identify how you are going to measure the effectiveness of the new functionality that you produce.

 - Build a little.
-Your team should invest just enough effort to build a solution that tests the hypothesis.
-In lean parlance you want to build what’s known as a minimally viable product (MVP).
-The amount of effort will vary, from several days to several weeks – your goal is to make something available very quickly so that you can test your hypothesis.
+Your team should invest just enough effort to build potential solutions that test each hypotheses.
+In lean parlance you want to build what’s known as a minimally viable products (MVPs).
+The amount of effort will vary, from several days to several weeks – your goal is to make something available very quickly so that you can test your hypotheses.

 - Deploy.
-Once your current solution is ready it is deployed into an environment where you can test your hypothesis.
+The each MVP is ready it is deployed into an environment where you can test how people interact with it.
 This deployment may be to a subset of your customers, in many ways what used to be called an “alpha” or “beta” release, so that you can determine whether the solution is of interest to them.

 - Observe & measure.
-Once the solution is available in production you want to determine what aspects of it, if any, are of interest to your user base.
-To do this you will need to instrument your solution so that it logs data regarding important events within it.
+Once each MVP is being tested you want to determine what aspects of it, if any, are of interest to your user base.
+To do this you will need to instrument your MVP so that it logs data regarding important events within it.
 For example, you may decide to record when a screen/page is accessed, when a sale occurs, when certain business functions are invoked, and so on.
 The idea is that you want to understand which functionality end users find useful, which functionality leads to customer retention, which functionality leads to greater sales, … whatever is important to you.
 Generation of this data enables you to monitor, to observe and measure, how well the new functionality is received by your user base.
 This in turn allows you to make a fact-based go-forward decision.
 If the functionality is well received then you may choose to continue with the existing strategy and add more functionality.
-Or your strategy may be so successful that you decide that you’re ready to productize the development of this solution.
+Or your strategy may be so successful that you decide that you’re ready to productize the development of this functionality.
 If the functionality wasn’t well received your team might choose to pivot and continue in another direction or even give up completely.

 - Productize.
-After several iterations of building a little, deploying, and then observing & measuring that you’ve identifying a product that will be successful in the marketplace (or in the case of internal application development successful with your user base).
-As described above, although you may choose to continue following this lifecycle, a common decision is for the team to adopt one of the other DA lifecycles – such as the Scrum-based agile lifecycle, the Kanban-based Lean lifecycle, or the Continuous Delivery lifecycle – and effectively treat the time they spent following this lifecycle as their Inception phase.
+After several iterations of building a little, deploying, and then observing & measuring that you’ve identified functionality that will be successful in the marketplace (or in the case of internal application development successful with your user base).
+As described above, although you may choose to continue following this lifecycle, a common decision is for the team to adopt one of the other DA lifecycles – such as the Scrum-based agile lifecycle, the Kanban-based Lean lifecycle, and so on – and effectively treat the time they spent following this lifecycle as their Inception phase.

 When to Apply This Lifecycle